itayar/VI-samples-local/README.md

 ## Authors
 For each folder you will find a README file which will specify the relevant author for the sample code you are looking at.

-See also the list of [contributors]( who participated in this project.
+See also the list of [contributors]() who participated in this project.

+## License
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details